-Depending on the condition of the road or pavement, we have several treatments available to us.
+Depending on the condition of the road or pavement, there are different treatments we can use.

-This is used when the surface or sub-surface layers within the carriageway have deteriorated to a point where they need to be replaced.
-The existing layer (or layers) is removed and a new surface is laid.
+For when the surface or other layers of the road have deteriorated to a point where they need to be replaced.
+The existing layers are removed and a new surface is laid.

-This is our most expensive and will normally last at least 15 to 20 years before a preservation treatment may be required.
+This is the most expensive treatment and will normally last at least 15 to 20 years before a preservation treatment may be needed.

 This is cheaper than resurfacing and seals the existing surface to extend its life.
 There are 2 different types of road preservation treatment.

 This type of treatment is generally used on urban roads and lasts up to 10 years.
-In advance of the treatment, we fix major faults and potholes before we place a pre-mixed asphalt dressing which is then spread across the road.
+We fix major faults and potholes first, then spread a pre-mixed asphalt dressing across the road.

 Pavement renewal and preservation

-Similar to road renewal, pavement renewal is when we replace the surface or sub-surface layers within the pavement that have been found to have significant deterioration.
-The existing deteriorated layer(s) are removed, and a new surface is laid.
+Similar to road renewal, pavement renewal is when we replace the surface or other layers of the pavement that have significantly deteriorated.
+The existing layers are removed, and a new surface is laid.

-This is our most expensive treatment and will normally last at least 15 to 20 years before a preservation treatment may be required.
+This is our most expensive treatment and will normally last at least 15 to 20 years before a preservation treatment may be needed.

-This treatment can be used on pavements with minor defects such as surface cracking.
-In advance of the treatment we repair any isolated major faults, jet wash and weed spray the area.
-The application of a cold pre-mixed asphalt dressing is then completed.
+This treatment can be used on pavements with minor defects such as cracking.
+First we fix all major faults, jet wash and spray weeds in the area, then put on a cold pre-mixed asphalt dressing.
 This is the most cost effective and least disruptive option.